The Pleasure of Writing

 If you have any problems using iCloud in Writer, please read our knowledge base article “iCloud won’t work.
 What’s wrong?”

-To use Dropbox with Writer for iPhone, first link your Dropbox account: tap on ➤ iA Writer ➤ Link Dropbox, then enter your details (or create an account if necessary).
+To use Dropbox with Writer for iPad, first link your Dropbox account: tap on ➤ iA Writer ➤ Link Dropbox, then enter your details (or create an account if necessary).
 Your Dropbox storage will appear in ➤ iA Writer.

 Currently Dropbox documents aren’t cached for offline use.
-If you edit a Dropbox document in Writer for iPhone while offline, Writer will save a copy in Documents storage if necessary and inform you.
+If you edit a Dropbox document in Writer for iPad while offline, Writer will save a copy in the Documents storage if necessary and inform you.
 If offline editing is important, we recommend using iCloud, or temporarily moving the files you’d like to edit offline to the Documents storage.